Objectives and strategy

 Towards the end of a project, to ensure effective and well-targeted dissemination of findings, PEP also provides advisory and worshops focused mainly on research communications (best practices and tools).

-- Download the presentation of the 2016 PEP communications workshop.
+- Download the presentation of the 2018 PEP research communication workshop.

 In addition to guiding and supporting policy engagement throughout the research cycle, PEP also provides researchers with both technical and financial support to disseminate findings more broadly and effectively.
 The specific activities supported by PEP through the "Grant Plus" program include: